-Age Scotland has teamed up with the University of Stirling to conduct research on quality of life in later years.
+Age Scotland teamed up with the University of Stirling to conduct research on quality of life in later years.

-Our researchers will use a number of methods to gather information, including focus groups across the country, from Shapinsay in Orkney to Galashiels in the Borders.
+Researchers used a number of methods to gather information, including focus groups across the country, from Shapinsay in Orkney to Galashiels in the Borders.

-Key themes that have emerged from the research include personal independence, health and wellbeing, care, mobility and transport, relationships, technology, communities and services, and the role of older people in society.
+Key themes that emerged from the research include personal independence, health and wellbeing, care, mobility and transport, relationships, technology, communities and services, and the role of older people in society.